marsim00/IBM-Model-1/README.md

 <sub>In brackets decoding thresholds are indicated: alignment was added if its probability exceded the threshold (IBM model) or Dice coefficient (simple aligner).</sub>

 The best IBM model performance is achieved with the threshold 0.2 (although presicion is lower than for a model with a 0.4 threshold, AER is much lower).
 All models are outperformed by Berkeley HMM, having the highest precision and recall and the lowest AER.

+Examples of alignments produced by different models are provided in alignment_outputs/produced_alignments.txt

 ## References